SmithPapers/smithpapers.github.io/pages/about.md

 **Martha Josephine Smith Womble (1917-2005)** - graduated from MSCW in 1938 with a degree in Home Economics and worked as a teacher in McComb, then a nutritionist in Memphis and Baton Rouge.
 She married James Womble in 1950 and made a home with him and her daughter Rachel in Clearwater, FL.

 **Sam Ellard Smith, or “Sonny Boy” (1924-2007)** - enlisted in the army during World War II, and served in the liberation of France after D Day, and in the Battle of the Bulge (1944) and the invasion of Germany (1945).
 Following military service, he graduated from Mississippi A&M College in 1950 with a degree in Engineering and married Nadine Capwell of Pittsboro in 1956.
 He and Nadine had three children: Bridget, Sam, Jr., and Susan.
 They lived in Louisville, MS where he worked as a consulting engineer, designing small community water systems and surveying land.

-## Do we want to include the Tech credits here?
-We can turn it off...

-## Do we need more info here?